 A snippet of these from being Convenor and Chairman of the International Convention on Life Saving Techniques, which led to the worldwide adoption of mouth to mouth resuscitation, to also fulfilling hands on roles as chairman (1949-71) of the New South Wales National Fitness Council, or as founder (1956) of the Outward Bound movement in New South Wales, and the man who was national co-ordinator (1962-73) of the Duke of Edinburgh’s Award in Australia, and president (1968-84) of the Royal Humane Society of New South Wales, as well as being a District Court Judge (1948 to 1971), demonstrate his dedication to investing in people, in Australia’s development, and a huge capacity for hard work and a driven nature with a deep seated belief in improving humankind.
 As President (1934-41, 1945-75) of the Surf Life Saving Association of Australia Adrian never ceased in his insistence that ‘saving lives’ was the paramount achievement of this organisation.
 Fitness in body and mind formed a large part of this.

-On becoming a grandfather the haunted look in his eyes in the years following WWII has begun to evaporate and the smile that was his as a boy has returned.
+On becoming a grandfather the haunted look in his eyes in the years following WWII has begun to recede and the smile that was his as a boy has returned.
 Pittwater has clearly been enriched in the past by Adrian Curlewis just as Australia still is today.
 His generous heart, uprightness and integrity even under duress, qualities that were his as a young man and even more evident as an elder, live in his son Ian and his daughter Philippa and in the legacy of all he brought to Surf Life Saving.
 He was recognised for his devotion to Australia and her people by being knighted in 1967.
 To Pittwater, Palm Beach, and Australia’s down to earth and ‘get on with it’ peoples he remains 'Mr Surf Lifesaving' and to many the 'father of surf life saving'.